mcmah309/rust_core/book/src/libs/cell/cell.md

 [LazyCell](#lazycell) - A value which is initialized on the first access.

+[AsyncLazyCell](#lazycell) - A value which is asynchronously initialized on the first access.

 ## Cell
 A wrapper around a mutable value.
 Useful for mimicking references and wrapping primitives.
 Extensions exist for